 Over-the-counter (OTC) Topicals

-OTC topicals are available in pharmacies, drugstores, supermarkets or directly from the manufacturer without a doctor's prescription.
-They come in many different forms.
-Two active ingredients, salicylic acid and tar, are approved by the FDA as treatments for psoriasis.
+Over-the-counter (OTC) topicals are available in pharmacies, drugstores, supermarkets or directly from the manufacturer without a doctor's prescription.
+They come in many different forms, including lotions, foams, tars, bath solutions, shampoos and more.

 Salicylic acid is classified as a keratolytic, or peeling agent, and works by causing the outer layer of skin to shed.
 It is a common and effective treatment for a wide variety of skin problems.
 As a psoriasis treatment, it acts as a scale lifter, helping to soften and remove psoriasis scales.

 California requires OTC coal tar shampoos, lotions and creams that contain more than 0.5 percent coal tar to be labeled with cancer warnings.
 However, the FDA maintains that OTC products with coal tar concentrations between 0.5 percent and 5 percent are safe and effective for psoriasis, and there is no scientific evidence that the tar in OTC products is carcinogenic.

-Other OTC Treatment
+Other OTC treatments

 Inverse psoriasis can be treated with Castederm, a liquid that is painted on the affected skin to help to dry moist lesions of psoriasis in folds of the body.
 The use of powders may also help to dry the moist lesions associated with inverse psoriasis.